 Offshore in this sense simply means investing your money in a location other than the one in which you live.
 It can make sense for any number of reasons for any number of people, however, as there is such broad choice in terms of how and where to invest, getting the best offshore investment advice you can, can quite literally pay!

-In this report I’m going to give you an overview of why some people consider offshore investment, the potential advantages open to you if you go offshore, and how to source the right advice so that you can make informed decisions about whether investing internationally is the right thing to do for your personal circumstances.
+In this report we are going to give you an overview of why some people consider offshore investment, the potential advantages open to you if you go offshore, and how to source the right advice so that you can make informed decisions about whether investing internationally is the right thing to do for your personal circumstances.

 Why do people invest offshore?